TDG-Platform/docs/ENVI_ClassificationSieving.md

 ### Inputs
 **Description of Input Parameters and Options for "ENVI_ClassificationSieving":**
 This task will function on a classification image located in the S3 location.
 The file type input of the classification is preferred in the .hdr format.
-An example of ENVI ISO Data Classification is provided in the sample script above.
+An example of ENVI ISOData Classification is provided in the sample script above.
 Additional options include:

 All inputs are **required**